 Though it takes a bit longer than the direct route by pre-arranged transport, it’s a piece of cake to catch the local R-1 bus from the hotel along the hotel zone to the downtown Cancun bus station (Uxmal Avenue).

-From there, the clean, comfortable, and (most importantly) air-conditioned ADO buses run regularly to Playa del Carmen and take a little under an hour.
-Tickets cost 210 pesos (about 10 USD) and buses leave approximately every 30 minutes.
+From there, the clean, comfortable, and (most importantly) air-conditioned ADO buses run regularly to Playa del Carmen.
+The drive takes a little under an hour and buses leave approximately every 30 minutes.

 First stop, Playa del Carmen